 Suggested Activities for Working With Students and Adults

-The Three Good Things Writing Exercise.
-Teach students about the power of focusing on the positive.
+The “Three Good Things” writing exercise.
+Teach students about the power of shifting into positive gears, even when working on what may seem like challenging situations.
 Instruct the students to write down three good things that happened each day for a week.
-The three things students list can be relatively small in importance (‘I answered a really hard question in Language Arts today’) or relatively large in importance (‘The guy I’ve liked for months, asked me out!!!’).
-Next to each positive event listed, they write a reflection on one of the following questions: ‘Why did this good thing happen?’, ‘What does this mean to you?’, ‘How can you increase the likelihood of having more of this good thing in the future?’
-Reference: “Positive Education: Positive Psychology And Classroom Interventions". sas.upenn.edu.
+The three things students list can be relatively small in importance (i.e., “I answered a really hard question in Language Arts today.”) or relatively large in importance (i.e., “The guy I’ve liked for months asked me out!”).
+Next to each positive event listed, they write a reflection on one of the following questions: Why did this good thing happen?
+What does this mean to you?
+How can you increase the likelihood of having more good things in the future?
+Reference: “Positive Education: Positive Psychology and Classroom Interventions”.
+Sas.upenn.edu.
 N.p., 2017.
 Web.
 5 May 2017.

 Link to the Gratitude Works program.
 Identify one of the actions that embody gratitude and select one of the Gratitude Works activities to do.

-Empower your students.
-Consider nominating students for the NASP Student Power AwardThis award was created to honor students who support others and recognize students for progress toward personal goals, optimism, problem solving, eagerness, resiliency and dedication.
-This would be a great way to honor students at an awards ceremony that parents can attend.
+Empower students by helping them get into gear.
+Consider nominating students for the NASP Student Power AwardThis award was created to honor students who support others and recognize students for progress toward personal goals, optimism, problem solving, eagerness, resiliency, and dedication.
+This would be a great way to honor students at an award ceremony that parents can attend.

 Bulletin Board Activities

-Suggested Activities for Working With H.S.
-Students
+Suggested Activities for Working With High School Students

 Adults Matter, Too

-Recognize colleagues.
-School psychologists are natural collaborators who work closely with many caring adults to help children achieve what is possible.
+Recognize colleagues. chool psychologists are natural collaborators who work closely with many caring adults to help children achieve what is possible.
 The “Possibilities in Action” Partner program is a great way to recognize colleagues, either through their own efforts or by encouraging the efforts of others, make an exceptional difference in the lives of students and families by supporting the possibilities within each student.
 This could be a teacher, administrator, coach, community provider, parent mentor, or any other individual who stands out in your mind as going above and beyond the call of duty to help students achieve their best.
 Recognize and honor others with the Possibilities in Action Partner Program.
 The program description, suggested selection guidelines, press release, and Possibilities in Action Partner certificates are available online.

 Express gratitude.
 School administrators, teachers, and other school professionals can promote gratitude in students by modeling it.
 For example, schools could have periodic gratitude days, during which staff members announce what they are grateful for and ask students to do the same.
 In particular, it is beneficial for staff members to focus their thoughts and feelings of gratitude to specific people or students in the school and to directly express their gratitude in person.
 Use the downloadable and adaptable Gratitude Works note card to send gratitude letters.

 Guide leadership.
 Identify parents and/or guardians who demonstrate an interest in leading a group or organizing family friendly events.
 Assist them in organizing meetings for the families and community leaders to attend.
-Events can vary from cultural nights, homework help/tutors, award ceremonies, book clubs, fundraisers etc.
+Events can vary from cultural nights, homework help/tutors, award ceremonies, book clubs, fundraisers, etc.

 Embrace culture.
 Encourage your school to embrace and honor the variety of cultures that exist in your building.
 Work with school leaders to infuse cultural lessons throughout the school year.
 Get your families involved.
 Reach out and ask about ways they would be interested in sharing the variety of cultural experiences that exist amongst the school community.
-Create “Show and Tell” opportunities within the classroom that will allow students to highlight strengths or areas of interest and aspects of their culture.
+Create “Show and Tell” opportunities within the classroom that will allow students to highlight strengths and areas of interest and aspects of their culture.